-Most people are looking for effective ways to clone SSD to M.2, and most people have the boot problem after cloning.
-Here is the real case from Spiceworks:
+Most people are looking for effective ways to clone SSD to M.2.
+Here is the real user case from a technology forum:

-Disk clone can help you avoid all the tedious job of reinstalling Windows and all of your applications.
-So, sometimes, you might be required to clone M.2 SSD to larger M.2 SSD or clone HDD to M.2 SSD for disk upgrade, system migration, data transfer, file backup, or some other purpose.
-Whether you are a beginner or an expert, you can efficiently perform a successful M.2 SSD or HDD clone.
+Whether you want to clone a system disk with Windows OS or a data disk to M.2 SSD, disk cloning can help you avoid all the tedious job of reinstalling Windows and all of your applications.
+You can clone SSD or HDD for disk upgrade, system migration, data transfer, file backup, or some other purpose.

-All you need is EaseUS Disk Copy.
-It is recommended for its powerful cloning capacity and advanced & flexible cloning feature.
-It can help you easily clone HDD to M.2 SSD without cloned HDD won't boot issue, which you might suffer while using other disk cloning tools.
+EaseUS Disk Copy has a powerful cloning capacity and advanced & flexible cloning features.
+It can help you easily clone SSD to M.2 SSD without cloned HDD won't boot issue, which you might suffer while using other disk cloning tools.
 Download this software to enjoy these highlights: